 - The plaintiff was injured as a result of that breach

 While it may seem like a simple equation, the details that get filled in to prove those points make the task of proving negligence far more complex.
-This is why you need a qualified drunk driving accident attorney on your side.
+This is why you need a qualified Tampa drunk driving accident lawyer on your side.
 Our expert legal team can help you piece together all of the details and build a compelling case that leads to a reasonable settlement or judgment in your favor.
 Call (813) 223-6200 or contact us by any means listed on this page to discuss your case with one of our experienced drunk driving accident lawyers for free.

 DRUNK DRIVING AND AUTO INSURANCE